29thStPublishing/Dumpling2/README.md

 issueHandler.addIssueFromAPI("54c829c639cc76043772948d") //The issue id
 ```

-### Other points
+### Additional notes

 1. To check whether data was inserted into Realm properly or not, you can use Realm browser.
 The browser can be found in their [release zip](http://static.realm.io/downloads/cocoa/latest) under browser/.
 Open the Documents directory for your app on Simulator.
 You will find the Realm database here (if you have not specified a different folder path when initializing IssueHandler).
 Open the database with Realm browser and you can browse throguh all the data

-2. To see how the framework can be used for adding data to the database (using a zip or from the API), compile and run the D2consumer target
+2. If you wish to publish your issue on Newsstand, make sure your project's plist has the *UINewsstandApp* key with a *true* value.
+Make sure you add NewsstandKit.framework to your project

-3. To see how the framework can be used for reading data from the database, compile and run the D2Reader target
+3. In order to use iCloud for syncing reading status, add CloudKit.framework to your project, turn on iCloud in the target's Capabilities section for Key-value storage.
+The sample project uses the default container for storing and retrieving values.
+If you wish to use a custom container, the code will change accordingly

-**NOTE** - D2Reader and D2consumer will only be able to work (and share the Realm database) if they have App Sharing turned on and you use a folder name (app groups) shared by both when creating IssueHandler object.
-For that you will need an app id with App Groups enabled and set the app group in Capabilities for both D2consumer and D2Reader.
-Without these, you will have to use the "Read" call from within the Consumer target.
+4. If you turn on App Groups for multiple projects and instantiate **IssueHandler** with the appropriate folder, you can read the data across multiple apps.
+To do this, you will need an app id with App Groups enabled and set the app group in Capabilities for all projects sharing the data.

 *The Documents directory is here ~/Library/Developer/CoreSimulator/Devices/Your_simulator_UDID/data/Containers/Data/Application/Your_app_UDID/Documents